Energy in Denmark: Natural gas

 Natural gas was responsible for 6% of the country's electricity production (2019); in district heating, it had a 20% share of the energy mix (2017).

+In Denmark, natural gas plays a minor role in the energy system, with strategies aimed at reducing its use and phasing it out entirely.
+The country plans to end individual gas heating by 2035 and switch to 100% green renewable gases by 2030.
+The past two decades have seen a significant decrease in natural gas production, from 30% of the country's energy production in 2005 to 13% in 2022.
+This decline is observed across the board: in total energy supply (dropping from 23% to 9%), in heat generation (from 31% to 7%), and in electricity generation (from 24% to 3%).
+Despite these reductions, natural gas's proportion of Total Final Energy Consumption (TFEC) has maintained a steady rate of 12% in 2021.

+Renewable energy

+Denmark is fourth among International Energy Agency (IEA) member countries in the share of renewables in total final energy consumption (TFEC), with 40% of its TFEC from renewable sources in 2021, surpassing the IEA average of 14%.
+Renewable energy in TFEC has doubled from 100 Petajoules (PJ) in 2005 to 221 PJ in 2021, primarily due to its increased role in electricity generation.
+Bioenergy leads the renewable energy mix, contributing 18% to TFEC, followed by wind at 10%, solid biomass at 8%, liquid biofuels at 2%, and solar at 1%.

+Renewable energy includes biomass, wind, solar, and geothermal energy sources.

 Biomass

 The role of biomass grew as Denmark was phasing out fossil fuels, particularly coal.
 20% of electricity produced in Denmark came from biomass (2019), more than from coal and natural gas combined.

 In district heating, use of biomass and biodegradable waste was one of multiple factors which helped bring down the share of fossil fuels and (non-biodegradable) waste to under 40% of the energy mix.

 Denmark consumed 2.1 million tonnes of wood pellets in 2014, expected to increase by 1.2 million tonnes as more coal is replaced.
 They are mainly imported from the Baltic states and Russia.
 Denmark also burns wood chips and straw, mostly for heating.